day8/re-frame/docs/Interceptors.md

 sweep, it progressively produces a `response`.

-In re-frame, the forwards sweep progressively creates the `coeffects` (inputs to the handler), while the backwards sweep processes the `effects` (outputs from the handler).
+In re-frame, the forwards sweep progressively creates the `coeffects` (inputs to the effect handler), while the backwards sweep processes the `effects` (outputs from the effect handler).

 I'll pause while you read that sentence again.
 That's the key concept, right there.